LemoFoundationLtd/lemo-core-sdk/README.md

 Stop watching and filtering transactions of block

 ##### Parameters
-1. `number` - Get the subscribeId, used to stop watching
+1. `number` - Get the subscribeId, it used to stop watching

 ##### Returns
 None